 Understanding Mesh Size and Particle Size

 Mesh size refers to the number of openings per linear inch in a sieve.
 The higher the mesh number, the smaller the particles that can pass through.
-For example, 200 mesh allows particles up to 74 microns to pass through.
+For example, 200 mesh allows particles up to 74 microns (practical) to pass through.
+The table below shows both theoretical and practical particle sizes for accurate selection.

 Application-Specific Mesh Size Recommendations